 Roxana Bendezú (migrant experience/media) - Chiara Klein (community fisheries) - Bruce Lawrence (Islamicate cosmopolitanism) - Lissa McCullough (Soleri's arcology) - Stuart Pimm (bioconservation)

-Our fearless cohort unwound these terms by imagining the common as a webbing of encounters: dealings of any kind between forms or processes, worldviews and ideologies, and stories and methodologies.
-Here the common is as manifest in the gut biome of a cow as it is in the heat of political negotiation, in caves, around creek and the rock, as it is in spirit - none of which need be a common for us.
-So, we faced our first quandary: where the common ends and the uncommon begins.
+Our dauntless cohort unwound these terms by imagining the common as a webbing of encounters: dealings of any kind between forms or processes, worldviews and ideologies, and stories and methodologies.
+Here the common is as manifest in the gut biome of a cow as it is in the heat of political negotiation, in an engine or in caves, around creek and the rock, as it is in spirit - none of which need be a common for us.
+So, we faced the question: where the common ends and the uncommon begins.

-It then became necessary to sniff out where the common has faced erasure due to hierarchical assignations, particularly those pitting knowledges and worldings against each other in such a way that the uncommon emerges a violent force.
+It also became necessary to sniff out where the common has faced erasure due to hierarchical assignations, particularly those pitting knowledges and worldings against each other in such a way that the uncommon evinces a violent force.
 There, the common can also emerge a force of erasure, mushing difference into a purée of the "universal."

 We looked to Arturo Escobar's weaving of the "pluriverse" as an alternative framing of knowledge to the tyrannical centrifuge of global development.
-Going on from Escobar's own flight from the universal, we began to seek not only the cohabitation of multiform truths and lifeways, but also how they can dance with each other - and allow traversal between them.
+Moving from this flight from the universal, we began to seek not only the cohabitation of multiform truths and lifeways, but also how they can dance with each other - and allow traversal between them.
 We read origin stories from around the world, asking what is common and uncommon in and between them, and how those dis/junctions are born of the biomic commons such stories poke out of.

 Keeping taut the tension between the common and commonable, the cohort swung through disciplines and scales, feeling shared ideas morph and lose their (re)cognizability.
 We looked to American cities and the work of Jane Jacobs, to the uncommon in our own spirits through Gloria Anzaldua's writing, to biodiversity and human positions in it, and to life- and spiritways, art, and ideas of the good life.
 Without reaching explicit ends or points of production, the Fellowship steadily became a practice of making a common of itself.
 Fellows, each with peculiar perspectives shaped by history, legacy, place, and self, met the others in uncommon commonness, practicing the art of mutual creation, agreement, disagreement, and listening.
 This became a touchstone to imagining other uncommon commons - even beyond human worldings.